|

 against me and favoritism for the

 District Attorney.”
-(131) The defendant
+(131) The

 also included

-the judge’s actual prejudicial
+of some of the judge’s actual prejudicial statements,

 namely, that the